UnitedHealth overcomes pandemic hit and tops 4Q expectations - WTMJ

 The results generated little surprise on Wall Street after UnitedHealth gave analysts an update on its business last month.
 The quarter turned out “slightly better” than the guidance it provided then, Jefferies analyst David Windley said in a research note.

-UnitedHealth had said it expected care use to rebound in the final quarter of 2020, and the company also set aside reserves in the quarter to pay rebates from the lower utilization earlier in the year, which contributed to huge insurer profits.
+UnitedHealth had said it expected care use to rebound in the final quarter of 2020, and the company set aside reserves in the quarter to pay rebates from the lower utilization earlier in the year.

 Operating earnings from that segment climbed 3% to $3.1 billion in the fourth quarter.

-UnitedHealth also reaffirmed on Wednesday its forecast for 2021 adjusted earnings of between $17.75 and $18.25 per share.
-That includes a per-share hit of about $1.80 due to rising COVID-19 costs as well as procedures that are being put off due to the pandemic.
-The company’s commercial health insurance enrollment also has been hit by high unemployment during the pandemic.
+UnitedHealth also reaffirmed on Wednesday its forecast for 2021 earnings of between $17.75 and $18.25 per share.
+That projection includes a per-share hit of about $1.80 due to rising costs from things like testing and treatment for COVID-19, as well as procedures that are being put off due to the pandemic.

 Analysts expect, on average, adjusted earnings to total $18.20 per share, according to FactSet.

-Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. slipped less than 1% to $350.42 in mid-morning trading.
-The Dow Jones Industrial Average — of which UnitedHealth is a component— rose slightly.
+Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. slipped $2.30 to $349.89 before markets opened Wednesday.

-UnitedHealth’s share price is about 5% below the all-time high mark of $367.95 that it reached last November, according to FactSet.

 A portion of this story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on UNH at https://www.zacks.com/ap/UNH